AdobeDocs/adobe-io-runtime/src/pages/guides/using/system-settings.md

 ## Sequences and Timeout

-Sequences that are invoked in a blocking manner (for example web actions have a hard limit for timeout and this limit can't be changed 60 seconds.
+Sequences that are invoked in a blocking manner (for example web actions have a hard limit for timeout and this limit can't be changed 60 seconds).
 Essentially, adding up the execution time taken by each action has to be 60 seconds or less.

 Although the system lets you set a higher timeout on the sequence, this value is ignored and the 60 seconds limit per action is enforced.